Ronald Searle: Influence

-Without the satirical works of Searle the development of satirical and political cartoons — found across the range of daily and Sunday national newspapers — in the United Kingdom would be distinctly different, as his impact touched many developing artists of the later 20th century through into the twenty-first.
-Significantly, he was an important influence on the work and style of both Gerald Scarfe and Ralph Steadman — with who there is an obvious link with the scratchy, ink splotting style they all use — along with Chris Riddell, as well as inspiring and corresponding in late life with Martin Rowson to whom he gave a precious set of pens that he had bought in Paris.
+Searle's satirical work is regarded as influential in the development of political and satirical cartooning in the United Kingdom, particularly among later twentieth- and early twenty-first-century artists.
+His work influenced cartoonists including Gerald Scarfe, Ralph Steadman.
+Chris Riddell and Martin Rowson.
+Critics and commentators have noted stylistic similarities between Searle, Scarfe, and Steadman, particularly in their use of scratchy linework and ink-splatter techniques.

-Across the Atlantic, Searle was an admiring friend of, and admired by, the satirical humorist S. J. Perelman.
-His work has had a great deal of influence, particularly on American cartoonists, including Edward Gorey, Pat Oliphant, Matt Groening, Hilary Knight, and the animators of Disney's 101 Dalmatians.
+Across the Atlantic, Searle was a friend of the satirical humorist S. J. Perelman.
+His work has had an influence, particularly on American cartoonists, including Edward Gorey, Pat Oliphant, Matt Groening, Hilary Knight, and the animators of Disney's 101 Dalmatians.

 He was an early influence on John Lennon's drawing style which featured in the books In His Own Write and A Spaniard in the Works.
 Anglia Ruskin University has named the Ronald Searle Award for Creativity in the Arts in his honour.